-- a) the commercial and/or cooperative marketing arrangements may include, but shall not be limited to blocked-space, code-sharing and leasing arrangements, with: - (i) the Designated Airline(s) of the same Contracting Party; - (ii) the Designated Airline(s) of the other Contracting Party, including domestic code share; - (iii) the Designated Airline(s) of a third country; - (iv) a cargo surface transportation provider of any country. - b) the operating Airline(s) involved in the co-operative marketing arrangements shall hold the underlying traffic rights including the route rights and the Capacity entitlements and meet the requirements normally applied to such arrangements; - c) all marketing Airlines involved in the co-operating arrangements shall hold the underlying route rights and meet the requirements normally applied to such arrangements; - d) the total Capacity operated by the Air Services performed under such arrangements shall be counted only against the Capacity entitlement of the Contracting Party designating the operating Airline(s).
-The Capacity offered by the marketing Airline(s) on such services shall not be counted against the Capacity entitlement of the Contracting Party designating that Airline; - e) when holding out services for sale under such arrangements, the Airline concerned or its agent shall make it clear to the purchaser at the point of sale as to which Airline shall be the operating Airline on each sector of the service and with which Airline(s) the purchaser is entering into a contractual relationship. - f) these provisions shall be applicable to passenger, combination and all-cargo services. - 6.
+(i) the Designated Airline(s) of the same Contracting Party;

+(ii) the Designated Airline(s) of the other Contracting Party, including domestic code share;

+(iii) the Designated Airline(s) of a third country;

+(iv) a cargo surface transportation provider of any country;

+b) The operating Airline(s) involved in the co-operative marketing arrangements shall hold the underlying traffic rights including the route rights and the Capacity entitlements and meet the requirements normally applied to such arrangements;

+c) All marketing Airlines involved in the co-operating arrangements shall hold the underlying route rights and meet the requirements normally applied to such arrangements;

+d) The total Capacity operated by the Air Services performed under such arrangements shall be counted only against the Capacity entitlement of the Contracting Party designating the operating Airline(s).
+The Capacity offered by the marketing Airline(s) on such services shall not be counted against the Capacity entitlement of the Contracting Party designating that Airline;

+e) When holding out services for sale under such arrangements, the concerned airline or its agent shall make it clear to the purchaser at the point of sale as to which Airline shall be the operating Airline on each sector of the service and with which Airline(s) the purchaser is entering into a contractual relationship;

+- f) These provisions shall be applicable to passenger, combination and all-cargo services. - 6.
 Notwithstanding any other provision of this Agreement, the Designated Airline(s) and indirect providers of air transportation of either of the Contracting Parties shall be permitted, without restriction, to employ in connection with international air transportation any surface transportation for passengers, baggage, cargo and mail to or from any points in the Territory of either of the Contracting Parties or in third countries, including transport to and from all airports with customs facilities, and including, where applicable, the right to transport cargo and mail in bond under applicable laws and regulations.

 Such passengers, baggage, cargo and mail, whether moving by surface or by air, shall have access to airport customs processing and facilities.
-The Designated Airline(s) may elect to perform their own surface transportation or to provide it through arrangements with other surface Airlines, including surface transportation operated by other Airlines and indirect providers of air cargo transportation.
+Designated Airline(s) may elect to perform their own surface transportation or to provide it through arrangements with other surface carriers, including surface transportation operated by other Airlines and indirect providers of air cargo transportation.
 Such intermodal services may be offered at a single, through Price for the air and surface transportation combined, provided that passengers and shippers are not misled as to the facts concerning such transportation.

 7. The activities mentioned in this Article shall be carried out in accordance with the laws and regulations of the other Contracting Party.
-In case of the European part of the Netherlands this includes applicable European Union law.
+In case of the Netherlands this includes applicable European Union law.